-- Any child who needs additional practice has daily Keep-up support, taught by a fully trained adult.
+- Any child who needs additional practice has daily keep-up support, taught by a fully trained adult.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning. - We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics screening check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
-We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources at pace. - If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics 'catch-up' lessons to address specific reading/writing gaps.
+We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the rapid catch up programme. - If a child is new to the school in Year 3 to 6 and has gaps in their phonic knowledge when reading or writing, we plan phonics 'catch-up' lessons to address specific reading/writing gaps.
 These short, sharp lessons last 10 minutes and take place at least three times a week.
+If a child has already accessed phonics catch up sessions and their progress remains a concern then we use a precision teaching approach focussing on whole word recognition, alongside intervention using the Literacy Gold package.

-Teaching reading: Reading practice sessions three times a week
+Teaching reading: Reading practice sessions

-- We teach children to read through reading practice sessions three times a week.
-These: - are taught by a fully trained adult to small groups of approximately six children - use books matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments and book matching grids. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
-The reading practice sessions have been designed to focus on three key reading skills: - o decoding - o prosody: teaching children to read with understanding and expression - o comprehension: teaching children to understand the text. - In Reception these sessions start in Week 4.
+- We teach children to read through reading practice sessions.
+These: - o are taught by a fully trained adult to small groups of approximately six children - use books matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments and book matching grids. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
+The reading practice sessions have been designed to focus on three key reading skills: - decoding - o prosody: teaching children to read with understanding and expression - o comprehension: teaching children to understand the text. - In Reception these sessions start when children are able to blend.
 Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books. - In Year 2 and 3, we continue to teach reading in this way for any children who still need to practise reading with decodable books.